She Loves Biscotti

 Let’s begin by prepping the vegetables.

-Today, we are grilling cherry tomatoes, zucchini, yellow summer squash as well as eggplant.
+Today, we are grilling eggplant, cherry tomatoes, zucchini, as well as yellow summer squash.

-Once they are properly rinsed, use a tea towel to remove the excess water.
+Once properly rinsed, use a tea towel to remove the excess water.

 Sliced zucchini and eggplant on a wooden board soon to be transformed into the best grilled vegetables.

-Slice each of them into rounds, about a quarter of an inch thick.
+Slice them into rounds, about a quarter of an inch thick.
 As you can see, we need just one of each.

 The cherry tomatoes do not need to be cut.
 You will need about a handful.